Musk-oxen in winter conditions

 Extra warm (bivi) bonnet / hat

-Winter boots (The brand Sorel has great winter boots with caribou wool which are great for longer hikes and also fit in the snow shoes.)
+Winter boots (Baffin Control Max or Sorel Caribou wool.
+These are great for longer hikes and also fit in the snow shoes.)

 Gaiters (if the skiing trousers are not tight around the snow boots, you will need gaiters to keep the snow out of your boots.)